valencik/mastersAPSC/documents/thesis/thesis.md

 In order to gain insight from this data, only a section or slice should be considered initially.
 In this section, the authors will be analyzed with the attempt to identify groups or clusters of authors who behave similarly.

-An aggregation query is used to summarize our data in preparation for clusting.
+An aggregation query is used to summarize our data in preparation for clustering.
 This query saves, for each author, their total number of coauthors, their total number of years publishing, and their total number of publications.
 To help evaluate this summarization of authors, three heatmaps of this data are presented in figures @fig:nyne-log, @fig:nync-log, and @fig:nenc-log.

 Figure @fig:nyne-log shows an expected trend; authors who publish over more years tend to have more publications overall.
-Each of these figures shows that there are a very large number of authors that have published only a few times.
+Each of these figures shows that there are a large number of authors that have published only a few times.
-Additionally, there are comparitively few authors who have published many times.
+Additionally, there are comparatively few authors who have published many times.
 In anticipation of this result, the heatmap coloring is on a logarithmic scale, while the axes are linear.
 Without the log color scale, the plots would be washed out by the incredibly many author who have published only once.
 (To appease the curious, linearly coloured heatmaps are shown in the Appendix, figures @fig:nyne-linear, @fig:nync-linear, and @fig:nenc-linear.)